 Ants egg soup is a traditional North-Eastern Thai and Laotian delicacy prepared using ant eggs combined with snakehead fish, garlic, galangal, lemon grass, tamarind bean, lime juice, basil leaves, tomatoes and fish stock.
 The ant eggs used consist of both the eggs and pupae of weaver ants (commonly called red ants in Thailand).

 Ant eggs are relished for their sourness and pop flavor when consumed with soups, omelettes and salads.
 The ants provide the dish with a sour taste, and the eggs give it a nutty flavor.

 Ant eggs are known to be packed with protein and also contain other minerals, including calcium, phosphorus, iron, sodium, potassium, vitamin B1, vitamin B2 and niacin.
 It also contains less fat and calories compared to chicken eggs.

 Some people describe the taste of ant eggs soup as being a bit like a shrimp or prawn dish.

 Ant egg soup, also known as Gaeng Kai Mot Daeng, is a seasonal soup.
 The red weaver ants lay their eggs in mango trees and coconut palms in the months of April and May.
 The ants are generally collected from the mountain areas, rubber fields, and palm fields.

-Farming for red ant eggs is believed to be a beneficial, low-cost business for poor communities.
-One can easily find the canned version of these eggs throughout the country.
-Because they are very hard to find, these ants and their larvae are sold for about $5 USD per pound.
+Farming for red ant eggs is a very beneficial, low-cost business for poor communities.
+The canned version of ant eggs can easily be found throughout the Thailand and Laos.
+But because the non-canned versions are hard to find, the ants and their larvae are sold for about $5 USD per pound.

-Many people cook these ants and eggs along with coconut milk, which makes the dish creamy and aromatic and also makes it a little sweet.
+Many people cook ants eggs along with coconut milk, which makes the dish creamy, aromatic and a little sweet.

 - Pork ribs (cut in a bite size) - 500g